Choosing a bong

 The quintessential beaker bong is often spotted in television shows and films when cannabis is featured.
 It is probably the most well-recognised style of bong.

-The broad bases not only provide a smooth puffing session due to plenty of filtration but also offer additional steadiness.
-These beaker bongs are typically more robust and resilient compared to the standard cylindrical bongs.
+The broad bases provide a smooth puffing session due to plenty of filtration and offer additional steadiness.
+These beaker bongs are typically more robust and resilient than standard cylindrical bongs.

 Beaker bongs often hold a special place in the hearts of many cannabis enthusiasts, as they hold plenty of water and smoke in their base.
 Perfect for those serious hits.